-Re: 1417 May Street - Rezoning and Development Resubmission
+Re: 1417 May Street - Rezoning and Development Submission

-Cascadia Architects, on behalf of Nila Holdings, is pleased to submit this revised application for Rezoning and Development Permit for 1417 May Street in Victoria British Columbia.
+Cascadia Architects, on behalf of Nila Holdings, is pleased to submit this revised application for Rezoning and Development Permit for 1417 May Street in Victoria.
+The existing single family dwelling sits on a 927.1 sqm large property (R1-B).
+It is located across from Moss Rock Park and slopes from north to south.
+The proposal is to replace the single-family dwelling with a Fourplex, designed to the international Passive House standard.
+The proposed development would conform to Victoria's R-55 zone with variance.
 This letter to Mayor and Council describes the ways in which the project's architectural rationale meets a variety of items laid out in the City of Victoria Official Community Plan and Design Guidelines for Multi-Unit Residential, Commercial and Industrial.